richardantao/tutee/README.md

 ## Application Structure

 ### Frontend
-The frontend is built with React, which is hosted inside the `app/` folder.
-The `components/` are organized using atomic design, which are broken down into atoms, molecules, organisms, and pages.
+The frontend is built with React, which is hosted inside the `client/` folder.
+The `components/` are organized by their model, and supporting components are grouped together in these subcomponent folders.
+Components that serve purposes for more than one data model or view, are placed in the `/components/global` folder.

-Redux is implemented into the frontend as a state manager in `store.js`, and cycled through the `actions/` and `reducers/` folders.
+Redux is implemented into the frontend as a state manager, and is factored in `store.js`, and the `/actions` and `/reducers`

 The `public/` folder holds all the static files that are accessible to the public prior to user authentication and the application.
 These pages are on the root domain, `tutee.ca`.

 ### Backend
-The backend is built with Node, which is hosted inside the `server/` folder.
-The MVC architecture is generally used to organize the backend, with the `models/`, `controllers/`, and `routes/` containing the major files.
+The backend is built with Node.
+The MVC architecture is generally used to organize the backend, with the `models/`, `controllers/`, and `routes/` containing the main files.

 ***Note***: `public/` is a substitute to the standard `views/` folder that is typically used in backend MVC systems to generate the views.
 In production, the frontend and backend are connected, and the views are controlled by the React frontend.

 ## Scripts

-From `tutee/`
+From `/`

 `npm run dev` - runs the react app and node server concurrently, using a proxy between ports 3000 and 3001, respectively.